priiduneemre/tdgenie/README.md

 _P.S.
-This software is a work in progress - it may contain major bugs & other notable shortcomings._
+This software is a work in progress - it may contain unwanted "features" & other notable shortcomings._